metablaster/WindowsFirewallRuleset/README.md

 ## First time user

+Following are short warnings and notices first time user should be aware of

 ### Warning

 - You might loose internet connectivity for some of your programs or in rare cases even lose internet